 With 20 hours of fasting and four hours of eating, you won’t be eating three meals, you’ll feel most comfortable with two meals or one meal and a snack.
 It will be easier to gradually work up to this much fasting.

 One Meal a Day “OMAD” is described as a 23:1 but many people call their eating style OMAD, which means they only eat one meal a day, but don’t confine themselves to only one hour eating window.
-However, you do it, you should work up to this one and not start with it.
+However, if you want to try OMAD, you should work up to this one and not start with it.

 As I mentioned, these are just some of the popular fasting/feeding windows, you don’t need to restrict yourself to these and you don’t need to only do one.
 For example, you might do a 18:6 from Monday-Thursday and 14:10 on Friday-Saturday.
 You may especially want to incorporate some flexibility once you reach your goal weight and are doing maintenance.
 If you are still losing weight, you may prefer to keep a shorter eating window.

 These are based on the number of feeding and fasting days in a week.
 For these, they are expressed opposite to time restricted feeding, where the days you eat are listed for for example, eating 4 days:fasting 3 days would be 4:3.

 For this one, you eat normally five days a week and fast for two days.
 The research has used both consecutive and non-consecutive days for the fasting.
 Typically these are not complete fats i.e.water only, but they are low calorie days and you would consume about 25% of your calorie needs, usually around 500-750 calories per day and are often called “modified fasts”.